Pathogens; application for permission for activities.

 The required expertise is generally demonstrated by

-- a degree in human, dental or veterinary medicine, pharmacy or a degree from a university or university of applied sciences with microbiological content and
+- a degree in human medicine, dentistry, veterinary medicine, pharmacy or a degree from a university or university of applied sciences with microbiological content and

 - by at least two years of full-time work with pathogens under the supervision of a person holding a permit to work with pathogens.